CaptainCrowbar/crow/docs/unicode.md

 ```

 An iterator over the encoded Unicode code points in a UTF-8 string.
 Standard
 iterator members are not listed individually.
-The `view()` method returns the
+Behaviour is undefined if
-substring that contains the current encoded character.
+`pos>utf8.size()`.

 The `checked` flag determines how invalid UTF-8 is handled.
 The default
 behaviour is to substitute the replacement character (`U+FFFD`), with the